tbaumann/meshcore-cli/README.md

 If using BLE, don't forget to pair your device first (using `bluetoothctl` for instance on Linux) or meshcli won't be able to communicate.

+## Configuration

+Configuration files are stored in ```$HOME/.config/meshcore```

+If the directory exists, default ble address and history will be stored them.

+If there is an initialization script file called ```init```, it will be executed just before the commands provided on command line are executed (and after evaluation of the arguments).

 ### Arguments

 Arguments mostly deals with ble connection